piyushsachdeva/CKA-2024/Resources/Day05/summeery.md

 the master node consists 3 main processes and ETCD Component.
 - __ETCD__ - _(Extended Tree Configuration Database)_ this is a __key:value _(like JSON objects)___ database that represent the metadata of the clkuster.
-it includes all of the structural entities statuses in a given time. whenever a change is needed, of a new entity or current one configuration - this chagnge is updated to the ETCD and upon the new value and current value - the new entity will be created/updated.
+it includes all of the structural entities statuses in a given time. whenever a change is needed, of a new entity or current one configuration - this change is updated to the ETCD and upon the new value and current value - the new entity will be created/updated.

 - __SCHEDULER__ -  SCHEDULER is in charge of 1 specific thing : schedule the creation of a new POD into a specific NODE.
 ___Scheduler only acts on unscheduled Pods___ :  Pods with spec.nodeName not set.